 Gibbs should immediately become an NFL team's top receiving back if nothing else.
 He sports plenty of rushing upside as well.
 But even splitting work with a between-the-tackles runner wouldn't be terrible.
 That would keep Gibbs from taking too many hits to his smallish frame.

-Take a look at where Jahmyr Gibbs already sits in our dynasty rankings.
+See where Jahmyr Gibbs sits in our dynamic dynasty rankings.